WallStProg/zmqtests/3186/Readme.md

 To stop the test, enter Ctrl+C in the terminal session, then:

-    killall -9 repeat.sh proxy peer
+    ./stop.sh

 If running under valgrind, it can be pretty tricky finding valgrind in list of processes -- see this (<https://github.com/acg/psmisc/issues/1>) for more.
-So, if running w/valgrind you may need to do something like this:
+So, if running w/valgrind you may alos need to do something like this:

-    killall peer proxy repeat.sh memcheck-amd64-linux
+    killall memcheck-amd64-linux

 ### Results